 There are many who basically set half of the Bible (the Old Testament) aside and say that it doesn't have anything to do with us today but this passage shows us the truth.
 We see that God had told the prophets of old about the grace that was coming and they tried to find out the time.
 We see that God used the Spirit to let them know of these things.
 God uses that same Spirit in us today and when we look back through history (through the Old Testament) we can grow in our faith as we see what God has done and what He has promised to do.

-It was revealed to them that they were not serving themselves but you, when they spoke of the things that have now been told you by those who have preached the gospel to you by the Holy Spirit sent from heaven.
-Even angels long to look into these things.
+It was revealed to them that their service when they spoke about these things was not for their own benefit, but for yours.
+And these same things have now been proclaimed to you by those who communicated the Good News to you through the Ruach HaKodesh sent from heaven.
+Even angels long to look into these things!

 The prophets of the Old testament told of the coming of Jesus Christ and they knew that it was for a time in the future.
 They were serving us in helping us to understand more about God and His plan.